root-project/root/tree/ntuple/v7/doc/specifications.md

 A string is stored as a single field with two columns.
 The first (principle) column is of type `(Split)Index[64|32]`.
-The second column is of type Char.
+The second column is of type `Char`.

 #### std::vector\<T\> and ROOT::RVec\<T\>